 - Credit score may improve

-Apart from opting for bill consolidation, you can also think of settling your debts if the amount of your outstanding debts is too high.
+Apart from opting for bill consolidation, you can also think of settling your debts if your total outstanding debt is too high.
 Or, settlement can also help you if you cannot repay the debts in full and want to get rid of your debts fast.